astropy/astropy/docs/modeling/design.rst

 Furthermore, the models are designed to be combined in many ways.
-It is possible, for example, to combine models serially `~astropy.modeling.core.SCompositeModel`, so that the output values of one model are used as input values to another.
-It is also possible to form a new model by combining models in parallel (each model is evaluated separately with the original input and the deltas are summed), `~astropy.modeling.core.PCompositeModel`.
+It is possible, for example, to combine models serially `~astropy.modeling.core.SerialCompositeModel`, so that the output values of one model are used as input values to another.
+It is also possible to form a new model by combining models in parallel (each model is evaluated separately with the original input and the deltas are summed), `~astropy.modeling.core.ParallelCompositeModel`.
 Since models may have multiple input values, machinery is provided that allows assigning outputs from one model into the appropriate input of another in a flexible way, `~astropy.modeling.core.LabeledInput`.
 Finally, it is permitted